stanfordpython/python-assignments/assign0/README.md

 1. *Ask the user for input and print out responses*.
 The program should read input from the console and, based on the input, print out some response.
 You don't have to respond immediately after every input; the program could keep asking questions, just as long as it responds eventually.
 2. *Access stored data*.
 The program should access data stored in a text file over the course of its run, so that data from previous runs is accessible to users in future runs.

-To give you an idea of the scope and complexity of what we expect from this part of the assignment, below are two examples of types of submissions which would fulfill the requirements of this component.
+Beyond this, make it your own!
+Here are two examples that your course staff made previously:

 ### Example 1: The Doors of Destiny

-A simple user authentication chatbot might take the role of a gatekeeper.
+This program is a simple user authentication chatbot who acts like a gatekeeper before the "Doors of Destiny".
 The gatekeeper stops all travellers attempting to pass through the gate, and asks them for their name and passphrase.
 If the traveller provides a name and passphrase whch are contained in the gatekeeer's Book of Records, the traveller may proceed.
 If not, the traveller is denied entry.

 Upon being asked for a name and passphrase, each traveller has two options: they may (a) provide a valid name and passphrase, or (b) bribe the guard - which allows them to add a new name and passphrase to the Book of Records - for a small fee.

-A sample run for such a chatbot might appear as follows (user input is ***bolded and italicized***):
+Here's what the chatbot looks like (user input is ***bolded and italicized***):

 <pre><code>(cs41-env)$ python chatbot.py
 Halt!
 Welcome to the Doors of Destiny.